 With many different manufacturing facilities, parts and products, routes, transports, and resources that vary in their levels of interaction, it is often difficult to track and manage daily operations, let alone accurately forecast and plan for different scenarios in a complex and changing business environment.
 It can also be very costly, both in regards to time and money, to analyze the system and plan for improvements.
-Each component of the supply chain must be examined individually in order to make sensible changes to the supply chain as a whole.
+Each component must be examined individually in order to make sensible changes to the supply chain as a whole.

-The key to accurately tracking and forecasting the impact variability has on different business processes will be to identify a solution that maintains the relationship between each entity within the supply chain.
+The key to accurately tracking and forecasting the impact that variability has on different business processes will be to identify a solution that maintains the relationship between each entity within the supply chain.
 Maintaining key components while increasing efficiency and forecasting different constraints will help the supply chain run most efficiently and profitably.

 What you will learn from this white paper?

-This white paper, from CreateASoft, on real-time tracking and forecasting will provide you with an understanding of how the supply chain operation can benefit from a dynamic process simulation solution while providing the questions you should be asking every vendor before deciding on a proposed solution.
+This white paper from CreateASoft, on real-time tracking and forecasting, will provide you with an understanding of how the supply chain operation can benefit from a dynamic process simulation solution while providing the questions you should be asking every vendor before deciding on a proposed solution.

 Evaluating Real-Time Visibility & Proactive Forecasting Solutions